Shadows aspect of rotating black holes in the Einstein-AdS SU(N)-nonlinear sigma model: The Einstein- -NLSM and its A d S BH solution

 The rotating counterpart of the spacetime given in Eqs. \eqref{metric} and \eqref{e2} is expressed as (see Appendix \ref{app:A})

 in which the coordinates $t$ and $r$ span all of $\mathbb{R}$ while $\theta \in [0, \pi]$ and $\phi \in [0, 2\pi]$, and we have

-Here, $a$ denotes the BH spin parameter, while the parameters $K$, $N$, and $\kappa$, characterize the deviations of the RASN-BH from the standard Kerr-AdS BH spacetime.
+Here, $a$ denotes the BH spin parameter, while {The parameters $K$, $N$, and $\kappa$ characterize the deviations of the RASN-BH from the standard Kerr-AdS BH spacetime and are directly linked to the deficit angle present in the seed metric function in Eq. \eqref{e2}.
+As analyzed in this paper, each of these parameters has distinct effects on the spacetime structure, leading to modifications in the shape of the black hole shadow.
+These effects will be discussed in detail in the following sections.}

 The coefficients of the metric \eqref{metric} are independent of the time coordinate $t$ and the azimuthal angle $\phi$, implying that $\partial_t$ and $\partial_\phi$ are Killing vector fields.
 Consequently, any linear combination of these two Killing vector fields is also a Killing vector \cite{Visser:2007fj}.
 Specifically, the Kerr BH is recovered in the special case where $K = \Lambda = 0$, and the static metric \eqref{metric} with the lapse function \eqref{e2} is obtained when $a = 0$.
 In Fig. \ref{deltaa}, the radial profile of the $\Delta_r$ function has been plotted, showing its sensitivity to changes in the BH parameters.

 To further investigate the behavior of the BH system, we show the moduli space corresponding to the parameter spaces $(N, a/M)$ and $(K/M, a/M)$ in Fig. \ref{ps}.
 In the conventional BH framework, the colored region represents the parameter space with two horizons.
 Along the black dashed line, for all parameter values $(N_E, (a/M)_E)$ and $((K/M)_E, (a/M)_E)$, the radii of the horizons satisfy $r_+ = r_-$, indicating the extremal BH case.
 In contrast, the white region represents the space where no physical horizon exists, corresponding to a naked singularity.